bpptkg/komapy/docs/tutorials/data_fetching.rst

     }

-If you set multiple data resolver in the series config, KomaPy will resolve the data in the following order: CSV, JSON URL, and BMA API name.
-On it resolved the data, the other resolvers will be left untouched.
+If you set multiple data resolver in the series config, KomaPy will resolve the data in the following order: CSV, JSON file or URL, Excel file, SQL query, generic URL, and BMA API name.
+One it has resolved the data, the other resolvers will be left untouched.

 If you want to plot Python object using KomaPy, you can directly pass it to the ``fields`` list.
 For example: